rhysd/wandbox-vim/README.md

 To send requests asynchronously, `curl` or `wget` command and [vimproc](https://github.com/Shougo/vimproc.vim) are required.
 Otherwise, requests are sent synchronously and they will block Vim.

+The compile time messages (warnings, errors) are output to a quickfix window and the program output messages are output to a message window.

 ## Example

 Execute the buffer with default compiler and options.